subbu-kongani-dev/ecommerce-web-automated-test-demo/README.md

 ## 📞 Support

 For questions or issues:
-- Open an issue on GitHub
+- Open an issue on [GitHub Issues](https://github.com/subbu-kongani-dev/ecommerce-web-automated-test-demo/issues)
-- Email: your.email@example.com

 ---